CampusAI/CampusAI.github.io/_papers/LMConv/LMConv.md

 The mask is applied before computing the convolution: $$\mathcal{M} \circ im2col (X, k_1, k_2)$$.
 Its coefficients are dependent on the permutation $$\pi$$ in which we are traversing the image at that iteration.

-I oversimplified the idea for the seek of brevity, I recommend taking a look at the [paper](https://arxiv.org/abs/2006.12486) since the idea is quite smart.
+I oversimplified the algorithm for the seek of brevity, I recommend taking a look at the [paper](https://arxiv.org/abs/2006.12486) since the idea is quite smart.
 Be careful though, things get a bit convoluted (pun intended).

 **NB**: _This allows for parallel computation of the conditionals._

 ## Results

+### Density estimation

+Tractable generative models are usually evaluated via the average negative log-likelihood (NLL) of test data:
+- This paper achieves **marginally better NLL scores** than [PixelCNN++](https://arxiv.org/pdf/1701.05517.pdf) on [MNIST](http://yann.lecun.com/exdb/mnist/) and [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html).
+Furthermore they outperform [Glow](https://arxiv.org/abs/1807.03039) ([read our post](/papers/glow)) in high-resolution imge dataset: [CelebA-HQ](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+Nevertheless, they are still a bit behind against high-resolution specialized architectures such as [SPN](https://arxiv.org/abs/1812.01608), which use self-attention.

+- They show training with **8 different orders achieves better results** than a single one (even when evaluating test sample likelihood in a single order).

+### Novel orders generalization

+- Training on 8 S-curve orders and testing on a [raster scan order](https://en.wikipedia.org/wiki/Raster_scan) results in a $$26\%$$ NLL increase. (vs. $$26\%$$ NLL increase if only trained with 1 S-curve)

+- Training on 7 s-curves and testing on a different s-curve results in a $$5\%$$ NLL increase.

+### Image completion

+- This work achieves better qualitative and NLL scores than [PixelCNN++](https://arxiv.org/pdf/1701.05517.pdf).

+{% include figure.html url="/_papers/LMConv/completion.png" description="Figure 2: Missing pixels are generated along an s-curve which first traverses the observable regions." zoom="1.0"%}

 ## Contribution